The New Search Engine Playbook:

 Even as AI adoption accelerates, traditional search engines remain dominant.
 Nearly 40% of people now use AI tools, but 95% still rely on search engines for finding information and evaluating brands.
 In other words: SEO isn’t going anywhere.

 What is changing is how search engines deliver answers.
-Google, Bing, and others now pair classic rankings with AI-generated answers that feed LLMs.
-That’s why a two-pronged strategy – SEO for visibility and AEO for answer inclusion – is the most effective approach moving forward.
+Google, Bing, and others now pair classic rankings with AI-generated answers like Google AI Overviews alongside traditional results.
+That’s why a layered approach is the right strategy — content optimized for SEO, AEO, and LLM-generated responses.

-Best Format Long-form, keyword-rich Direct answers + structured support
+Best Format Long-form, keyword-targeted content Direct answers with structured support Clear, well-supported content with strong context and entity clarity

-Content Style Descriptive, informative Concise → then expanded context
+Content Style Descriptive and informative Concise, then expanded context Clear, consistent, and evidence-based

-User Behavior Click-through to website Zero-click summaries with optional follow-through
+User Behavior Clicks through to website Zero-click answers Zero-click summaries and synthesized responses

-Many best practices for SEO are also best practices for AEO, but there are key differences.
-Let’s dive into 11 must-dos for stellar AEO.
+Many best practices for SEO are also best practices for AEO and LLMs, but there are key differences.
+Let’s dive into 11 must-dos for AI-focused optimization.

-How Do You Optimize Content for AI Search and AEO?
+How Do You Optimize Content for Search and AI-Generated Answers?

 1. Provide Direct Answers First — Always